d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 (in fact, for a long time they weren't even *able* to execute general purpose code), which makes them more energy efficient.
-Lastly, many operations in deep learning require high memory bandwidth.
+Last, many operations in deep learning require high memory bandwidth.
 Again, GPUs shine here with buses that are at least 10x as wide as many CPUs.

 Back to 2012.
 A major breakthrough came